AustinBoyuJiang/ArtifAI/README.md

 1. Encountered constraints in harvesting image data from ArtStation in adherence to robots.txt protocols.

     **Solution** | Employed the Selenium framework to emulate authentic user interactions, thereby ensuring compliance while effectively extracting data.

+2. Faced issues with inconsistent shapes of image data, leading to errors during the model training process.

+    **Solution** | Standardized all images to have a uniform shape of (256,256,3).
+This involved converting grayscale images into three-channel RGB format, ensuring consistency across the dataset and smooth model training.

+3. Exceeded memory limits during data processing and model training.

+    **Solution** | Addressed this issue by implementing data batch loading and reducing batch sizes, thereby optimizing memory usage and ensuring efficient processing.

+4. Successfully trained the AI model on a dataset of over 6000 images, but observed a potential overfitting issue, as indicated by a 71.23% accuracy rate on the testing set.
+This suggests a need for careful evaluation and refinement of the model to ensure it generalizes well to unseen data.

 ## Future Features